Careers at Catholic Social Services

 Job Description

-Clinical Supervisor – Counseling
+Clinical Supervisor - Outpatient Therapy

 Position Summary: Assists the Executive Director in the implementation and management of counseling programs, staff, budget, marketing and provides outpatient mental health services.